List of Recreational Roads in Texas: Recreational Road 6

-The highway is located within Comanche County.
+The entire route is in Comanche County.

 Recreational Road 7

 Recreational Road 7 connects SH 72 to a recreational area on Choke Canyon Reservoir.
 The highway begins at an at-grade intersection with SH 72, located several miles east of the unincorporated community of Tilden, as a two-lane, paved road.
 McMullen County Road 304 (CR 304) proceeds southward from the intersection.
 RE 7 travels northward for a very short distance, before turning northeastward, proceeding through rural areas.
-The road continues past a small reservoir and an oil drilling station before re-entering rural land and following northeast to its northern terminus, the designated end of state maintenance.
+The road continues past a small reservoir and an oil drilling station before reentering rural land and following northeast to its northern terminus, the designated end of state maintenance.
 A short park road continues northeasterly to the reservoir, and ends at a boat-launch ramp.
 RE 7 was approved on April 3, 1981, traveling in its present location from SH 72 to Choke Canyon Reservoir, and was designated later that year.
 The highway has not since been extended or rerouted.